 Symptoms of hemoglobin M disease include:

 Methemoglobinemia can be diagnosed with a blood test.

 A medicine called methylene blue is used to treat severe methemoglobinemia.
-Note: Methylene blue may be dangerous in patients who have or may be at risk for a blood disease called G6PD deficiency, and should not be used.
+Methylene blue may be dangerous in patients who have or may be at risk for a blood disease called G6PD deficiency, and should not be used.
 If you or your child has G6PD deficiency, always tell your health care provider before receiving treatment.

 Ascorbic acid may also be used to reduce the level of methemoglobin.

 In most cases of mild acquired methemoglobinemia, no treatment is needed.
-However, you should avoid the medicine or chemical that caused the problem.
+But you should avoid the medicine or chemical that caused the problem.
 Severe cases may need treatment, which may include a blood transfusion.